SaleemShaikh/ml_project2/README.md

       tensorboard/
 ```
 Move or copy the folders to current working directory (a.k.a. the directory
-  contains this README.md)
+  containing this README.md)
-The complete directory of project should look like section Project structure
+The complete directory of project should look as descirbed in section 'Project structure'

 ### 2. Installing required libraries